The Science - Sterilization Technology Foundation

 Reactive Oxygen® is the branded name for the proprietary reagent and process framework integrated within TheBOX® system.
 It does not refer to uncontrolled reactive oxygen species and should not be interpreted as free-radical chemistry.

 Within the Reactive Oxygen® framework, reactive activity is intentionally generated, transient, and spatially constrained—a function of defined process conditions rather than ambient chemical behavior.
-Microbial reduction is system-mediated: governed by chamber architecture, parameter control, and exposure boundaries—not by chemical aggressiveness alone.
+Microbial control is system-mediated: governed by chamber architecture, parameter control, and exposure boundaries—not by chemical aggressiveness alone.
+The extreme vacuum conditions also function as a preventative mechanism: by removing atmospheric oxygen and collapsing the physical environment that supports microbial respiration and colonization, the chamber creates conditions hostile to microbial survival before oxidative activity begins.
+Prevention and elimination are simultaneous, not sequential.

 The result is predictable, repeatable sterilization outcomes with material preservation as a design constraint, not a trade-off.